Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/README.md

 ## Next steps

+### Additional documentation
+For more extensive documentation on the FarmBeats, see the [FarmBeats documentation][product_docs] on docs.microsoft.com.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [cla.microsoft.com][cla].